slimgroup/Software.SEG2021/BGTimeLapseCCS.jl/README.md

 ## Reproduce the examples

-Examples are in the `script` folder.
+Examples in the SEG abstract are in the `script` folder.
 A proper order to run the examples is: first run *TwoPhase.jl* to generate CO2 concentration by two-phase flow simulation, then run *MakeTimeLapseV.jl* to convert CO2 concentration percentage to time-lapse velocity models through Patchy saturation model, next run *GenerateData.jl* to generate seismic data through wave-equation, and finally, run *IndependentRecoveryX.jl* to recover the image for each vintage independently, and run *JointRecovery.jl* to recover the images for each vintage jointly through joint recovery model.
 A script *PlotResults.jl* is also provided to plot the results through PyPlot.

+The `notebooks` folder provides some instructions on how to build the permeability/porosity model on the BG Compass model, representative for the North Sea region.
+The conversions there might not be the same as used in the SEG abstract.

 ## Citation